ros2/ros2_documentation/source/Installation/Ubuntu-Install-Debians.rst

   sudo apt remove ~nros-{DISTRO}-* && sudo apt autoremove

-You may also want to remove the repostiory:
+You may also want to remove the repository:

 .. code-block:: bash